JulioArgudo/JulioChaos-modules/README.md

 ## Signals

-Chua's circuit is a chaotic non-linear system, known as a [strange attractor](https://en.m.wikipedia.org/wiki/Attractor#Strange_attractor), which means the signals generated are deterministic but non-periodic.
+These oscillators are chaotic non-linear system, known as [strange attractors](https://en.m.wikipedia.org/wiki/Attractor#Strange_attractor), which means the signals generated are deterministic but non-periodic.
 Depending on the values of its parameters, the system has periodic states, noise-like states, and a spectrum of in-between states.

 <img width="1434" alt="Chua spec noise" src="https://github.com/user-attachments/assets/8556cc73-d31f-4abf-b14b-231a98b45e7e" /><br/>